 A global movement of over 20 million people worldwide in Ireland Amnesty International has according to their website “20,000 members and supports campaign on issues like reproductive rights, ending torture and protecting migrant & refugee rights, among others.
 We are independent of any political ideology, economic interest or religion.
 We are funded by our members and supporters.”
-Their CEO Colm O’Gorman is one of the most vocal supporters of injustice throughout the world.

-Created in a direct response to the introduction of the Direct Provision system in Ireland Doras is an independent, not for profit, non-governmental organisation that aims to promote and uphold the human rights and well-being of migrants through personal advocacy, integration development and collaborative advocacy campaigns at the local and national level.”
+Created in a direct response to the introduction of the Direct Provision system in Ireland Doras is an independent, not for profit, non-governmental organisation that aims to promote and uphold the human rights and well-being of Refugees through personal advocacy, integration development and collaborative advocacy campaigns at the local and national level.”
 They do this by providing direct support to around 1200 people in Direct Provision a year, advocating for people in Direct Provision locally and nationally and helping to integrate people in the system into their local communities.